lemonadejs/lemonadejs/docs/examples/div-onresize.md

 A pure vanilla implementation
 -----------------------------

-Although this site is dedicated to LemonadeJS, for education purposes, we present you with a pure javascript vanilla implementation using onmousemove.
+Although this site is dedicated to LemonadeJS, for education purposes, we present you with a pure javascript vanilla implementation as follow.

-Pure vanilla implementation

 [DIV onresize example on jsfiddle](https://jsfiddle.net/lemonadejs/ugj7tc0f/)

 ### Source code

+{.ignore}
 ```html
 <html>
 <script>